 “There’s been some other things going on in this floor during the 68th.
 There’s been some other articles submitted to the press attacking other members,” Harshman said.
 “I think we ought to just all calm down on that a little bit, actually work the bills and do all that, and get back to the people’s work.”

-For his part, Neiman also encouraged the House to move forward, but without repeating his objections to lawmakers not coming to him in private first.
+For his part, Neiman also encouraged the House to move forward, but not without repeating his objections to lawmakers not coming to him in private first.

 “I will say again, it could have been handled better,” Neiman said.
 “But that’s water under the bridge, and now it’s our responsibility to take this thing for we have it now and to make it work and to make it better.”